-The TCNJ is home to a growing community of diverse learners who excels in an environment known for its rigorous academic programs, and endless extracurriculars.
+The TCNJ is home to a growing community of diverse learners who excel in an environment known for its rigorous academic programs and endless extracurriculars.
 This is balanced out by the supportive culture that makes the college town campus feel like home to everyone and anyone.

 St. Olaf College, a private liberal arts college, was founded in 1874 by Norwegian Lutheran immigrants.

 The college thrives in providing Northfield, Minnesota, and beyond nationally acclaimed liberal arts education.

 St. Olaf College brings students together as a community to its campus on a hill and offers them a base of knowledge, skills, experiences, and habits before they leave the campus.
 In doing so, students are prepared to take on any future career.